-In the United States, kidney cancer accounts for about 4% of all cancers, with approximately 13,000 kidney cancer deaths each year.
-Kidney cancer occurs slightly more often in males and is usually diagnosed between the ages of 50 and 70, but can occur at any age.
-In adults, the most common type of kidney cancer is renal cell cancer.
+In the United States, kidney cancer accounts for about 4% of all cancers and each year more than 61,000 people are diagnosed with kidney cancer.
+The most common type of kidney cancer is renal cell carcinoma (RCC), which starts in the lining of very small tubes (tubules) in the kidney.
+Kidney cancer occurs slightly more often in males and is usually diagnosed between the ages of 50 and 70 but can occur at any age.
+In adults, the most common type of kidney cancer is renal cell cancer.1,2

 Copyright © 2019 CancerConsultants.
 All Rights Reserved.